rishavkr206/CNS_Project/README.md

 - Interact with the web interface for demos and practical exercises.
 - Run backend scripts for specific network security operations.
 - Explore code to understand the implementation of various security mechanisms.
+- Use the analysis section to compare the traditional and proposed methods, and examine their efficiency.

+## Analysis & Efficiency Comparison

+This project includes an **Analysis** component that demonstrates the differences between traditional network security methods and the approach implemented in this project ("the proposed method").

+- **Traditional Method:** Showcases how security tasks were handled before, highlighting limitations and drawbacks.
+- **Proposed Method:** Illustrates the improvements or changes introduced by this project.
+- **Efficiency Metrics:** Provides a comparative analysis (such as speed, resource usage, or security strength) to quantify the benefits of the proposed approach.

+You can find detailed analysis results, graphs, or tables in the `analysis` section of the project, helping to visualize and understand the efficiency gains.

 ## Project Structure